On zero divisors and prime elements of po-semirings

-An {\it ideal} $I$ of a po-semiring $A$ is an additive sub-semigroup containing the zero element $0_A$ such that $IA\seq I$.
-For each element $u$ of a po-semiring $A$, set Clearly, $<u>$ is an ideal of $A$, called the {\it lower principle ideal generated by $u$}.
-The principle ideal $uA$ is certainly another ideal generated by $u$, and clearly $uA\seq\, <u>$.
+An {\it ideal} $I$ of a bounded semiring $A$ is an additive sub-semigroup containing the zero element $0_A$ such that $IA\seq I$.
+For an element $u$ of a bounded semiring $A$, set Clearly, $<u>$ is an ideal of $A$, called the {\it lower principal ideal generated by $u$}.
+The principal ideal $uA$ is certainly another ideal generated by $u$, and clearly $uA\seq\, <u>$.
 An ideal $I$ of $A$ is called {\it hereditary}, if $<u>\,\seq I$ holds for all $u$ in $I$.
-For any element $u$ of $A$, both $<u>$ and $ann_A(u)$ are hereditary ideals of $A$.
+For any element $u$ of $A$, both $<u>$ and $ann_A(u)$ are hereditary ideals of $A$, where $ann_Au=\{x\in A\,|\,xu=0\}$.

-Our prototype of po-semiring is the po-semiring $\mathbb I(R)$ of a commutative ring $R$, which consists of all ideals of $R$.
+Our prototype of bounded semiring is the bounded semiring $\mathbb I(R)$ of a commutative ring $R$, which consists of all ideals of $R$.
 The multiplication is the ideal multiplication, and the addition is the addition of subsets.
 The partial order is the usual inclusion.
-The po-semiring $\mathbb I(R)$ also has the property that for each element $v\not=1$, there exists a maximal element $\mathfrak{m}$ such that $v\le \mathfrak{m}.$ In $\mathbb I(R)$, there is the notion of infinite sum of elements of $\mathbb I(R)$.
-Notice that $\mathbb I(R)$ is also a bounded lattice under $I\wedge J=I\cap J$ and $I\vee J=I+J$, but it is not necessarily a distributive lattice for a general ring $R$.
-Denote $\{0,1\}=\mathbb I(F)$ for any field $F$, and note that it is the smallest po-semiring, i.e., it can be embedded into any po-semiring.
+The bounded semiring $\mathbb I(R)$ also has the property that for each element $v\not=1$, there exists a maximal element $\mathfrak{m}$ such that $v\le \mathfrak{m}.$ $\mathbb I(R)$ also has the completeness property, where a bounded semiring $A$ is called to have {\it completeness property} if for each nonempty subset $S$ of $A$, there is the notion of sum $\sum_{x\in S}x$ in $A$.
+Note that $\mathbb I(R)$ is also a bounded lattice under $I\wedge J=I\cap J$ and $I\vee J=I+J$, but it is not necessarily a distributive lattice for a general ring $R$.
+Denote $\{0,1\}=\mathbb I(F)$ for any field $F$, and note that it is the smallest bounded semiring, i.e., it can be embedded into any bounded semiring.

-Throughout the paper, we always assume that one of the following three additional conditions on a po-semiring $A$ holds:
+Throughout the paper, we always assume that one of the following three additional conditions on a bounded semiring $A$ holds:

 \vs{2mm}$(C_1)$: {\it For each non-nilpotent element $u$ of $A$, there is a nonzero idempotent $w$ such that $w\le u$ and $w$ has an orthogonal idempotent complement in $A$, i.e., there exists an idempotent element $v$ in $A$ such that $w+v=1,wv=0$.} \vs{2mm}